Tournament RULES

 1.3.6 Collusion: Poor gameplay is not a justification for disqualification.
 Players colluding strictly in service to advance mutual positions in the game can be frustrating but is not a justification for disqualification.

-Collusion among players to advance other players’ positions in the tournament rather than to further one’s own position in-game is discouraged and will be served with a warning.
+Collusion among players to advance other players’ positions in the tournament rather than to further one’s own position is discouraged and will be served with a warning.
 Further actions may result in a disqualification.
 Players are prohibited from intentionally giving another player a win.

 Prolonging a game to prevent someone else from winning is considered furthering one’s own position and is legal play.